raotnameh/hubert_cluster/README.md

-## We change the HUbert model in fairseq/models directory to get predictions at multiple layers.
+## We change the HuBERT model in fairseq/models directory to get predictions at multiple layers.
 Everything else is remained same.

 <p align="center">
   <img src="docs/fairseq_logo.png" width="150">